Happy Fools (feat. Coi Leray)

 ⋆ Producing Credits: Slow Rabbit

-⋆ Writing/Composing Credits: Slow Rabbit, YEONJUN, Coi Leray, Akil, "worldwidefresh" King, BEOMGYU, TAEHYUN, Revin, SOOBIN, HUENINGKAI, POP
+⋆ Writing/Composing Credits: Slow Rabbit, Yeonjun, Coi Leray, Akil, "worldwidefresh" King, Beomgyu, Taehyun, Revin, Soobin, Hueningkai, POP

-ABOUT/MEANING: 'Happy Fools' explores the boys' embrace of carefree moments and their desire to remain in a state of blissful ignorance.
-Reflecting the enchanting freedom of Neverland*, the track conveys the joy of living in the present, where adult responsibilities feel distant and insignificant, while also acknowledging the unsustainable nature of such escapism.
-It captures the internal conflict between the temptation to stay in this fantasy world and the inevitable need to face adulthood's responsibilities, as the boys struggle to balance the innocence and joy of their past with the growing realization that maturity requires embracing life's complexities. *See 'The Name Chapter: TEMPTATION album summary for context/explanation.
+ABOUT/MEANING: 'Happy Fools' explores the boys'* embrace of carefree moments and their desire to remain in a state of blissful ignorance.
+Reflecting the enchanting freedom of Neverland, the track conveys the joy of living in the present, where adult responsibilities feel distant and insignificant, while also acknowledging the unsustainable nature of such escapism.
+It captures the internal conflict between the temptation to stay in this fantasy world and the inevitable need to face adulthood's responsibilities, as the boys struggle to balance the innocence and joy of their past with the growing realization that maturity requires embracing life's complexities.

 "The lyrics are about how I want to leave my current worries for the me of tomorrow and just enjoy the moment right now that won’t come back.
 Me and the members thought about our own experiences and wrote the lyrics to the song.
 Everyone has a time like that in their life, right?
 People telling you that the future is important even though you’re working really hard right now.
 Times when people tell you that you can’t delay things anymore, so you just have to walk the skewed path.
-It’s a song that we wrote honestly by thinking back to our thoughts in times like this.” - Beomgyu [To read more about Beomgyu's inspiration for this song, see the continuation of his quote in the written lyrics below.]
+It’s a song that we wrote honestly by thinking back to our thoughts in times like this.” - Beomgyu

-NOTE: There is also a "TXT version" of this song that features a new rap verse written by Yeonjun, replacing Coi Leray's verse from this original track.
+NOTE: There is also a TXT version of this song, which features a new rap verse written by Yeonjun, replacing Coi Leray's original verse.
 This version is not available on music streaming services but can be found on TXT's official channel, along with a special performance clip.
-While the clip includes lyrics in the captions, feel free to visit the 'lyric' page for this version on our site for an in-depth explanation of the nuances in Yeonjun's verse.
+While the clip includes lyrics in the captions, feel free to visit the 'lyric' page on our site for an in-depth explanation of the nuances in Yeonjun's verse.

 LYRICS - ENGLISH TRANSLATION (translations by @translatingTXT)